CHERTS/anylink/README.md

 AnyLink uses TLS/DTLS for data encryption, so an RSA or ECC certificate is required.
 You can apply for a free SSL certificate through Let's Encrypt and TrustAsia.

-The AnyLink server is only tested on CentOS 7, CentOS 8, Ubuntu 18.04, and Ubuntu 20.04.
-If it needs to be installed on other systems, the server needs to support tun/tap.
-Function, ip setting command.
+The AnyLink server is only tested on CentOS 7, CentOS 8, Ubuntu 18.04, Ubuntu 20.04 and Ubuntu 22.04.
+If it needs to be installed on other systems, the server needs to support the tun/tap function and ip setting command.

 ## Screenshot